FAQ 1: Can you help me find a new role in analytics?

 Despite my training and passion for data science, I never landed a pure data science role ever.

 Keep those lessons learned in mind as you hear all the excitement around data science.
 Try to use free or low cost programs to gain the basic data science knowledge.
 I do occasionally give a fast-paced, advanced analytics class that summarizes my two-year training in one day.

 If you are certain that you want to pursue a career in data science, look into a Masters or PhD program at an accredited university.
 Those degrees are far more respected than the two-year certificate program that I took, online degree programs or the couple month certificates major technology vendors teach now to help them sell cloud data science solutions.
 You will be competing with talent around the world for these roles.

-I know this is a mega-hot topic, that I am literally an expert in both platforms and that my compare articles are extremely popular.
+I know this is a mega-hot topic, I am literally an expert in both platforms and my compare articles are extremely popular.
 I am under a Microsoft non-compete contract until March 25, 2017.
 Microsoft monitors me closely so I have to wait until that date.
 For those of you that think non-compete is not enforceable, that is not true.
 Check your state laws.
 In Florida, non-compete is enforced.
 I know that because Microsoft field sales pressured me to leave Tableau in 2013 with lawsuit threats.
-To fight it, I would have had to hire a lawyer for tortious interference.
-I opted not to fight it.
+Companies in Florida were proactively called by Microsoft with instructions not to speak with me, report me to Microsoft if I am seen and so on while I was in Tableau orientation/boot camp.
+To stop it, I was advised to hire a lawyer to sue Microsoft for tortious interference.
+The issues continued for five months until I opted not to fight it and resigned from Tableau.
 That event was a turning point in my career.

 I am not a victim.
-I freely choose to write articles and accept responsibility for it.
+I freely choose to write articles and I accept responsibility for it.